wheels dbmigrate create column

 Examples

-Add a single column
+Add a simple column

-Add column with positioning
+Add column with default value

 Generated Migration Example